 1. Check the Condition of the Wall

-Before you can start thinking about how to install the best soundproofing on your walls, you have to see what you’re dealing with.
+Before you can start thinking about how to install drywall and other materials, you have to see what you’re dealing with.
 When soundproofing open walls or ones that are already under construction, the wooden frame of the wall (or wall studs) should be visible without tearing anything down.

 However, when renovating walls with existing insulation, you’ll need to add several more steps to this task.
 Take down the old drywall and check the existing insulation.
 Then, decide how to proceed.

 While checking the condition of the wall or walls that need soundproofing, also keep an eye out for possible obstructions.
 So, take note of the locations of the windows and doors, electrical boxes and wires, water or gas pipes, and other obstructions that might impede your work.

 An expert would draw and write down the exact measurements of all the surfaces that need to be covered.
 But, if you’re soundproofing without the help of a professional, you can easily jot down these notes yourself.
 That will ensure that you have the proper amount of the materials for the next steps.